ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/commands/overview.dotnet.markdown

 ---

-{PANEL: Execute command - using the Store}
+{PANEL: Execute command - using the Store Request Executor}

-This example shows how to execute the low-level `CreateSubscriptionCommand` using the **Store**.
+This example shows how to execute the low-level `CreateSubscriptionCommand` via the **Store**.
 (For examples of creating a subscription using higher-level methods, see [subscription creation examples](../../client-api/data-subscriptions/creation/examples)).

 {CODE-TABS}